fireship-io/fireship.io/content/lessons/flutter-for-js-developers/index.md

 ### Classes

 You will be using [Classes](https://www.dartlang.org/guides/language/language-tour#classes) frequently in Dart and they are very powerful.
 The language supports **mixin-based inheritance**, which provides excellent code reuse with [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance).
-In JS, classes are just syntatic sugar for functions and prototypal inheritance.
+In JS, classes are just syntactic sugar for functions and prototypal inheritance.

 {{< file "ts" "index.ts" >}} ```typescript